-In Figure 4, pure karaya gum peaks can be associated with OH groups, two of which are indicative of acetyl groups and the other two are due to COO- groups of uronic acid residues.
+As observed from the Figure 4, the pure karaya gum peaks are associated to the hydrogen bonded OH groups, two peaks are indicative of acetyl groups and the other two peaks are attributed to COO- groups of uronic acid residues.
 In modified karaya gum, the stunted broadened peak which appeared at 3428 cm-1 is attributed to the overlap of N-H stretching band of amide group and O-H stretching band.
-Disappearance of acetyl groups in modified gum was also observed.
-The appearance of new peaks which were absent in karaya gum are attributed to phosphate-I (-C=O stretching) and phosphate-II (-C-O bending) of the phosphate group of STMP thus confirming the occurrence of crosslinking reaction.
-The FTIR spectra of the pure drug and formulation F6 showed characteristic peaks for both pure DTZ and DTZ in the test matrix formulation without any significant shift in their positions.
+Disappearance of acetyl groups in modified gum is also observed.
+The appearance of new peaks which were absent in karaya gum are attributed to phosphate-I (-C=O stretching) and phosphate-II (-C-O bending) of the phosphate group of STMP thus confirming the cross-linking reaction.
+The FTIR spectra of pure drug and formulation F6 showed characteristic peaks for both pure DTZ and DTZ in the test matrix formulation without any significant shift in their positions.

-Figure 4: A = FT-IR spectra of a) unmodified karaya gum, b) modified karaya gum, c) F6 and d) pure drug; B = DSC thermograms of unmodified karaya gum, modified karaya gum, F6 and pure drug
+Figure 4: A = FT-IR spectra of a) unmodified karaya gum, b) modified karaya gum, c) F6 and d) pure drug; B = DSC thermograms of unmodified karaya gum, modified karaya gum, F6 and pure drug modified karaya gum (MK) showed an endothermic peak at 85.3 °C and a new exothermic peak at 259.4 °C. The DSC thermograms of formulation F6 and pure DTZ showed endothermic peaks for the pure drug and the drug in the formulation at 216.4 and 218.6 °C, respectively.